nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 **TPM attestation and remote Workload Identity Manager verification**:

-Step 1 (Workload Identity Agent AK ID issuance):
+Step 1 (Workload Identity Agent TPM APP ID issuance):
-  1. The Workload Identity Agent generates a TPM Attestation Key (AK) for proof of residency on the host for each start/restart.
+  1. The Workload Identity Agent TPM plugin generates a TPM APP private key for proof of residency on the host for each start/restart.
-  2. The Workload Identity Agent sends the AK attestation parameters (PCR quote, attestation public key, etc.) and TPM EK certificate to the Workload Identity Manager.
+  2. The Workload Identity Agent TPM plugin sends the TPM APP public key, TPM AK public key and TPM EK certificate attestation parameters to the Workload Identity Manager.
-  3. The Workload Identity Manager inspects the TPM EK certificate.
-If a CA path exists and the TPM EK certificate was signed by any chain in the CA path, validation passes.
+  3. The Workload Identity Manager verifies the attestation parameters.
+It then validates that the TPM EK certificate is in the trusted TPM EK certificate list with the Host Identity Manager (e.g. Keylime Verifier).
   4. If validation passes, the Workload Identity Manager generates a credential activation challenge.
-The challenge consists of a secret value encrypted using the TPM EK public key.
+The challenge's secret is encrypted using the Workload Identity Agent TPM APP public key.
   5. The Workload Identity Manager sends the challenge to the Workload Identity Agent.
-  6. The Workload Identity Agent uses the TPM AK private key (stored in the TPM) to decrypt the challenge's secret.
+  6. The Workload Identity Agent decrypts the challenge's secret using its TPM APP private key.
-  7. The Workload Identity Agent sends back the decrypted secret to the Workload Identity Manager.
+  8. The Workload Identity Agent sends back the decrypted secret.
-  8. The Workload Identity Manager verifies that the decrypted secret matches the original secret used to build the challenge.
+  9. The Workload Identity Manager verifies that the decrypted secret matches the original secret used to build the challenge.
-  9. The Workload Identity Manager issues a Workload Identity Agent AK ID using the TPM AK public key and TPM EK certificate.
+  10. The Workload Identity Manager issues a Workload Identity Agent TPM APP ID using the TPM APP public key, TPM AK public key and TPM EK certificate.

 Step 2 (Workload Identity Agent ID issuance):
   1. The Workload Identity Agent generates a private/public key pair.
-  2. The Workload Identity Agent uses the TPM AK private key, stored in the TPM, to sign the public key.
+  2. The Workload Identity Agent uses the TPM APP private key, stored in the TPM, to sign the public key.
-  3. The Workload Identity Agent sends the public key, signed by the TPM AK, to the Workload Identity Manager.
+  3. The Workload Identity Agent sends the public key, signed by the TPM APP private key, to the Workload Identity Manager.
-  4. The Workload Identity Manager ensures the TPM AK is associated with a Workload Identity Agent AK ID.
+  4. The Workload Identity Manager ensures the public key is associated with a Workload Identity Agent TPM APP ID.
   5. If validation passes, the Workload Identity Manager generates a credential activation challenge.
 The challenge's secret is encrypted using the Workload Identity Agent public key.
   6. The Workload Identity Manager sends the challenge to the Workload Identity Agent.
   7. The Workload Identity Agent decrypts the challenge's secret using its private key.
   8. The Workload Identity Agent sends back the decrypted secret.
   9. The Workload Identity Manager verifies that the decrypted secret matches the original secret used to build the challenge.
-  10. The Workload Identity Manager issues the Workload Identity Agent ID using the Workload Identity Agent public key, the TPM AK signature of the Workload Identity Agent public key, and the Workload Identity Agent AK ID.
+  10. The Workload Identity Manager issues the Workload Identity Agent ID using the Workload Identity Agent public key, the TPM APP signature of the Workload Identity Agent public key, and the Workload Identity Agent TPM APP ID.

 Design Options for TPM-Based Workload Identity with Privacy
 * From a privacy standpoint, sharing TPM details—especially the EK certificate—across organizational boundaries can be problematic.
 Below are two approaches that let you attest workload identities without exposing raw EK data.
 * Option 1 – Pseudonymity
-  - Only the Workload Identity Agent’s Attestation Key (AK) is shared outside the host-owner organization.
+  - Only the Workload Identity Agent’s TPM APP public key and Host identity agent's (e.g. Keylime agent) TPM AK public key are shared outside the host-owner organization.
   - The consuming organization’s Workload Identity Manager verifies that AK against its own list of trusted AK public keys.
   - A unique TPM AK is generated and attested per tenant, so no single AK maps across tenants.
   - Supported by all TPM 2.0+ devices, this gives you per-tenant pseudonymity without ever revealing the EK.